Why Korean Sunscreens Can’t Be Sold In Australia

 In 2012, the TGA made changes to how sunscreen products were authorised for supply in Australia.
 The move incorporated changes to labelling, including for sunscreens with a rating of up to SPF 50+.

 They also set stringent requirements for ‘broad spectrum performance’ sunscreen.
-‘Broad spectrum performance’ means the sunscreen also protects against UVA rays.
+‘Broad spectrum performance’ means that a sunscreen also protects against UVA rays.
 To reach that requirement, the UVA level must be at one third of the SPF level.

 Companies pay a fortune to have their SPF products tested to be able to sell them in Australia.
 It’s a massive investment of both time and money, and there aren’t too many companies who can afford to make this investment without a guaranteed pay off.